 Where can I go for further guidance?

 With areas as complex as this, it pays to obtain advice.
-Your local Wesleyan Financial Services Consultant can advise on how the nuances of this issue affect you now, plus into the future.
+A Specialist Financial Adviser from Wesleyan Financial Services can advise on how the nuances of this issue affect you now, plus into the future.
 You can book a no-obligation appointment at a time and date that fits best around your busy schedule.